JorjaFox/library/content/posts/recaps/csi/viva-las-vegas.md

 ## Quotes

-**Sidle:**: _(to a mirror)_ So I had some time to think while I was away -- enough time to figure out why I made such a stupid mistake.
+**Sara:**: _(to a mirror)_ So I had some time to think while I was away -- enough time to figure out why I made such a stupid mistake.
 I do not have a drinking problem -- I have a _me_ problem.
 My P.E.A.P. counsellor suggested that it would be a good idea for me to talk to my supervisor -- and that's you -- Grissom. _(pause)_ I never told you about my family -- I never told anyone about my family, why would I&#8211;  --

 - - -

-**Sidle:** Who called in the space people?
+**Sara:** Who called in the space people?

 - - -

-**Sidle:** David, I know where he's from.
+**Sara:** David, I know where he's from.
-**Stokes:** Hmm?
+**Nick:** Hmm?
-**Sidle:** Planet Seiko. _(she holds up the watch to show the inscription on the back)_ E.T.
+**Sara:** Planet Seiko. _(she holds up the watch to show the inscription on the back)_ E.T.